Our Team

 Publications Assistant

-Speaking of daughters...the newest member of our team is Eleanor Yaruss, publication assistant and artist!
+Eleanor Yaruss, publication assistance and and roller skater!
 Eleanor has a degree in English Literature and Religious Studies from Kalamazoo College.
 She answers emails, enters orders, completes vendor packets, prepares quotes, and formats OASES response forms in languages from around the world.
-Most importantly, see her life-affirming artwork at @Eleanors_Easel on Instagram.
+Her true passion, however, is roller skating and sharing the joy of movement with her community at @SelfLoveOnSkates on instagram!

 Some of Our Favorite Memories